Frequently Asked Questions

 What will happen if SBM cannot safely hold an in-person meeting?

 Meeting content will still be available.
 SBM’s Planning Committee has developed a contingency plan for converting the majority of meeting content to digital posters, digital 1-pagers, or live webinars (with recordings available on-demand afterward).
 All accepted abstracts will also be available via the Annals of Behavioral Medicine Abstract Supplement and meeting mobile app.
 Select live networking sessions will take place, with additional networking happening via the mobile app and social media.
 All meeting attendees will be refunded their full in-person registration fees.
 There will be free access to the digital posters, digital 1-pagers, mobile app, and abstract supplement, and members-only access to the webinars.

 SBM “is monitoring” the pandemic and meeting plans.
 What does that mean?

-SBM leadership has created an Annual Meeting COVID-19 dashboard of relevant statistics and information, such as vaccination rates and executive orders.
-SBM’s Executive Committee and Program Committee are reviewing this dashboard regularly to determine if Annual Meeting COVID-19 protocols need to be changed.
-The SBM Board and Executive Committee continue to make decisions based on scientific evidence, health and safety, and inclusion and equity.
+SBM’s Planning Committee meets weekly to determine if Annual Meeting COVID-19 protocols need to be changed.
+The SBM Planning Committee, Board, and Executive Committee continue to make decisions based on scientific evidence, health and safety, and inclusion and equity.